top of page

 Cold-pressed castor oil is rich in several vital nutrients, which contribute to its numerous health benefits:

 • Ricinoleic Acid: A rare, fatty acid that makes up about 90% of castor oil’s composition.
 It is known for its anti-inflammatory, antimicrobial, and skin-soothing properties.
+By improving hydration, reducing moisture loss, and minimizing irritation it creates an environment where the skin can repair itself more effectively.

 Topical Benefits for Skin and Hair

 • Deep Moisturization: Castor oil is a powerful humectant, meaning it helps retain moisture by forming a protective barrier on the skin.
 It is excellent for dry skin, cracked heels, and rough patches.
+It's best applied to damp skin for best spreadability and absorption.

 • Anti-Inflammatory and Healing: The high concentration of ricinoleic acid provides anti-inflammatory properties, which can help soothe irritated or inflamed skin, making it ideal for conditions like eczema, psoriasis, and dermatitis.